leomil72/LM80C/readme.md

 ## FAQ

 - **How can I clone this repo?**
   - On your desktop computer, by using a GUI frontend like SmartGit, or by terminal by typing the following command ```git clone https://github.com/leomil72/LM80C```
   - Online, by clicking on the "Fork" button
+- **How can I download the files?**
+  - By clicking the green top-right "Clone or Download" and then by clicking on "Download ZIP"
 - **How do I write and compile an ASM source file?**
-    - You need an editor to write the source code and then an 'assembler' to compile the binary file.
+  - You need an editor to write the source code and then an 'assembler' to compile the binary file
 - **How do I burn the binary file into the EEPROM?**
   - You need an (E)EPROM programmer, a device that can be connected to your computer and that can write the data into the memory chip.
 You can buy a programmer from internet or build your own device like me.
-- **Where can I find the chips you're using in your computer?**
+- **Where can I find the chips you're using in the LM80C computer?**
-    - Fortunately, Zilog still sells the Z80 family chips, so you can find them anywhere.
-Personally I've bought mine from Farnell, but you can find them in other resellers' catalogue.
+  - Unfortunately, Zilog seems that it has stopped manufacturing the Z80 family chips, so currently you can find some remains of the warehouse from big online resellers or new/used parts over online auctions sites.
 The 74HCTxx integrated are very common, so you shouldn't have any problem to grab them.
+The VDp and PSG chips are only available as used parts from several chinese reseller.
+- **The software seems not to be working/the hardware I built following your schematics doesn't work: where can I find help?
+Can I write to you?**
+  - The project is released "as it", without any warranty/responsability: despite I've tested it and I'm currently using it, I can not guarantee that it is completely error-free, so please don't write to complain about something not working.
+Open an "issue" or a "pull request".
+Thank you.

 ---